-Rajasthan Elections: Rahul Gandhi visits Ajmer dargah, offers prayers
+Rahul Gandhi promises farm loan waiver if voted to power in Rajasthan

+Speaking at an election rally in Jaisalmer district's Pokhran Assembly constituency, Gandhi said he had said the same thing in Punjab and Karnataka elections and the Congress governments there have waived loans of farmers.You are going to make Congress party's government in the state.
+Within ten days of government formation, Congress will waive farmers' loan in the state, he said.

+"You can ask any farmer in those states.
+I do not make false promises.
+Whatever I say I do.
+We will do what we are saying from this stage, he said.
-Jaipur, Nov 26: Congress president Rahul Gandhi today paid obeisance at the 13th century dargah of Sufi saint Khwaja Moinuddin Chisti in Ajmer.

-Gandhi was accompanied by Rajasthan Congress chief Sachin Pilot and former state chief minister Ashok Gehlot.
+Rahul Gandhi today paid obeisance at the 13th century dargah of Sufi saint Khwaja Moinuddin Chisti in Ajmer.
+He was accompanied by Rajasthan Congress chief Sachin Pilot and former state chief minister Ashok Gehlot.

 Gandhi family's traditional khadim (cleric) made him perform 'ziyarat' at the dargah.